dhoat30/inspiry1.3/wp-content/plugins/invoicing/readme.txt

 9. Single invoice view page.

 == Changelog ==

+= 2.2.4 =
+* Authorize.NET improvements - ADDED
+* Payment gateways can now only be activated in their respective settings sections - CHANGED
+* Add discount field to default (and new payment) forms by default - CHANGED
+* Hide discount field if there is no published discount code - CHANGED
+* Customers in Canada, Vietnam, Australia, Singapore, Nigeria, Brazil, South Korea, and India are no longer no longer required to provide a VAT number if "Require VAT number" is enabled - CHANGED

+= 2.2.3 =
+* Invoice paid hooks not fired - FIXED

+= 2.2.2 =
+* Ability to manually set an invoice's payment date - ADDED
+* Do not update customer names when their billing details change - CHANGED
+* Support for non-query string webhook URLs - Authorize.NET no longer accepts query strings in webhook URLs - ADDED
+* Display discount code errors below the discount field - ADDED

+= 2.2.1 =
+* Add note for successful notification emails - ADDED
+* Link to remote subscription from the subscriptions page - ADDED
+* Ability to manually update a subscription's profile id - ADDED
+* Site admins can now view other user's suscriptions on the frontend - ADDED
+* Show subscription bill times on invoices and subscriptions - ADDED
+* Trigger js event when form state changes - ADDED
+* Reload page until payment is processed - ADDED

+= 2.2.0 =
+* Ability to set logo width and height - ADDED
+* Flat amount discount code applies to each item instead of the total - FIXED
+* Ability to programmatically link a payment form and an invoice - ADDED

+= 2.1.10 =
+* Non-overidden GetPaid templates not working on Oxygen pagebuilder - FIXED

+= 2.1.9 =
+* Rename improperly named gateways in invoices table - FIXED
+* Oxygen pagebuilder custom templates not working - FIXED
+* Existing invoices with wrong VAT numbers not payable unless a valid VAT number is provided - FIXED
+* Use a datepicker to set the due date - CHANGED
+* PayPal sometimes shows incorrect totals - FIXED
+* Invoices with discount codes do not automatically add the discount code to the payment form - FIXED

+= 2.1.8 =
+* Sometimes invoice user not changeable for manual invoices - FIXED
+* Improve invoice creation customer searches
+* Improve invoice creation item searches
+* Wildcard information not shown when editing some email templates - FIXED
+* Ability to manually add a discount to a quote - ADDED

 = 2.1.7 =
 * Lots of customers causes the invoices screen to hang - FIXED